cordarei/distrafflicor/README.rst

 ====

 The core functionality is mostly done, with the exception of whitelisting URLs.
-I need to code an options page, and get some icons.
+I need to code an options page, to add whitelisted URLs and set time limits etc.

 License